Buy the property.

-Secure your property without tying up your cash
+Secure property without tying up cash

 When buying off-the-plan, buyers are often required to pay a 10% deposit years before their property is completed.
 Prime Bonds offers a simpler alternative — use a deposit bond to secure the property while keeping your money available until settlement.